 It took about an hour to paint the first coat.
 By the time I was done the first wall was dry and I was able to go back and give it a quick second coat.

-Step 2: New Backsplash
+Step 2: New backsplash

 Peel and stick tiles are a great choice for an RV.
-Not only are they easy and mess-free to install, but they’re also extremely lightweight.
+Not only are they easy and mess-free to install, but they’re extremely lightweight.

 The installation of the tiles couldn’t have been simpler.
 Since we were starting with a clean, flat surface there was no need to prep the existing back splash any farther.

-We simply lined the first tile up with the wall and counter and slowly peeled off the back paper while pressing on the front to make sure it adhered properly.
+We lined the first tile up with the wall and counter and slowly peeled off the back paper while pressing on the front to make sure it adhered properly.

 Each tile has a white “grout line” border.
 The manufacturer’s instructions say to overlap the border between tiles.
 This proved to be fairly easy and before we knew it we had reached the end of the first row.

 We had to cut one tile at the end of the row to make it fit.
 We simply measured the amount to be cut off, marked the tile, lined up the mark with a straight edge, and cut the tile with a utility knife.
 It couldn’t have been simpler.

 The second level proved no more difficult from the first, and soon we had the entire backsplash finished.

 To complete the new look I purchased some new towels and a new toothbrush holder.
 I found towels with a grey background to match the walls and an attractive yellow pattern to add a pop of color.